-In 1978, in the midst of the World Series Cricket controversy, Melbourne broadcaster Terry Lane recorded an interview with Kerry Packer in which he spoke for the first time at length about his childhood and particularly about his father, the founder of Australian Consolidated Press, Sir Frank Packer.
-A version of the interview, edited in consultation with Kerry Packer, appeared in Terry Lane’s book The Twig is Bent, published in 1979.
+In 1978, in the midst of the World Series Cricket controversy, Melbourne broadcaster recorded an interview with Kerry Packer in which he spoke for the first time at length about his childhood and particularly about his father, the founder of Australian Consolidated Press, Sir Frank Packer.
+A version of the interview, edited in consultation with Kerry Packer, appeared in ’s book The Twig is Bent, published in 1979.
 This is the unedited recording, and the text of the chapter is below.

 Because this interview was not recorded for broadcast, the interviewer’s voice is indistinct at times

 TO TELL about my childhood I must, right at the beginning, say something about my father.
 I believe that in every generation there are great and outstanding men, and that perhaps there were sixty or seventy or one hundred other men born in Australia about the same time as my father who were capable of creation.
 They’re not always lovable or understood by the public, but for a man to be great he has to have a lot of compassion and understanding.
 He’s usually busy, and that creates conflicts.
 But, nevertheless, my father was a great man.
 The best way I can describe such men is to say that there are any number of people who can go out and fly a jumbo jet, but there’s a very elite group of people who can design it and make it work, and my father was a designer and a person who could make things work.
 If I’ve had any success it’s because I was able to fly the plane he built, but I couldn’t have built it.